-- (a) Carries out pre take-off checks in accordance with the helicopter's checklist. - (b) Sets the correct QNH or aerodrome elevation (as applicable). - (c) Calculates pressure altitude, density altitude and power limits. - (d) Notes the time prior to lift off. - (e) Carries out an adequate lookout prior to lift-off.
+- (a) Carries out pre take-off checks in accordance with the helicopter's checklist. - (b) Sets the correct QNH or aerodrome elevation (as applicable). - (c) Notes the time prior to lift off. - (d) Carries out an adequate lookout prior to lift-off.

-- (a) Observe the candidate's pre take-off checks and determine that the candidate's performance meets the objectives. - (b) Place emphasis on the setting of the correct QNH or aerodrome elevation (as applicable). - (c) Observe the candidate's calculation of pressure altitude, density altitude and power limits and determine that the candidate's performance meets the objective. - (d) Observe the candidate's awareness of lift off time. - (e) Place emphasis on the candidate's lookout prior to lift-off.
+- (a) Observe the candidate's pre take-off checks and determine that the candidate's performance meets the objectives. - (b) Place emphasis on the setting of the correct QNH or aerodrome elevation (as applicable). - (c) Observe the candidate's awareness of lift off time. - (d) Place emphasis on the candidate's lookout prior lift-off.